HMLYCP: Background

-HMLYCP is an entertainment show that captures the complex life of the Hye-mi-Ri Ye-Chae group struggling to settle comfortably in a remote mountain village.
-Under the slogan of 'from no ownership to full ownership', Lee Hye-ri, (G)I-dle's Cho Mi-yeon, Leejung Lee, Choi Ye-na, Le Sserafim's Kim Chae-won, and Patricia will provide fun by obtaining necessary supplies for housing and filling empty houses through various missions.
+HMLYCP is an entertainment show that captures the complex life of the Hye-Mi-Lee-Ye-Chae-Pa group struggling to settle comfortably in a remote mountain village.
+Put together to an empty house, Lee Hye-ri, (G)I-dle's Cho Mi-yeon, Leejung Lee, Choi Ye-na, Le Sserafim's Kim Chae-won, and Patricia Yiombi must participate in various games to earn cash points, which can be used to purchase items to fill up the house.
+Under the slogan of 'from no ownership to full ownership', they provide entertainment and show their true personalities.